european-modelling-hubs/covid19-forecast-hub-europe/README.md

 There is no obligation to submit forecasts for all suggested targets or horizons, and it is up to you to decide which you are comfortable forecasting with your model.

 ###### Dates
-We use [epidemiological weeks (EWs)](https://wwwn.cdc.gov/nndss/document/MMWR_Week_overview.pdf) defined by the US CDC.
-These start on Sunday and end on Saturday.
-There are standard software packages to convert from dates to epidemic weeks and vice versa.
-In R this includes the `MMWRweek` package or the `lubridate::epiweek()` function, or the packages  `pymmwr` and `epiweeks` in Python.
+We use ECDC year-weeks, which start on Monday and end on Sunday.
+For example, _ECDC year-week 2021-01_ started on Monday 4th January and ended on Sunday 10th January.
+We provide more details [here](https://github.com/epiforecasts/covid19-forecast-hub-europe/wiki/Targets-and-horizons#date-format), and [templates](https://github.com/epiforecasts/covid19-forecast-hub-europe/tree/main/template) to convert dates to ECDC weeks (and vice versa).

 ###### Truth data
 We base evaluations on data from the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases).